SorinaHamidifar/ThunderCore/README.md

 # ================================
-# Project: StrikeCore for RapidEngine
+# Project: StrikeCore for RapidEng
 # Description:
 # A high-impact repository built for fast iteration,
 # strong architecture, and projects that strike with precision and power.